Understanding Eating Disorders

 What is Anorexia Nervosa?

 Individuals who suffer from anorexia don’t eat enough calories, which leads to significantly low body weight that in its most extreme form can lead to death.
 An individual who suffers with anorexia has a fear of eating because gaining weight or gaining fat, to them, is forbidden.
-If the fear is not suppressed, they engage in feeding patterns that prevent weight gain or promote weight loss.
+If the fear is not addressed and managed, they engage in feeding patterns that prevent weight gain or promote weight loss.
 At the core of the disorder is control – this is the only area of their life that they feel that can strictly manage.
 These individuals do not typically recognize the dangers of very low weight and they seem to have a skewed sense of how they look in a mirror.
 They do not seem to see their gaunt frame.

 Symptoms of the disease can include a number of the following symptoms and behaviors: